john-hewitt/conditional-probing/README.md

  - Change out classes specifying probes or representations directly through YAML configs instead of `if` statements in code.

-Written for the paper [Conditional probes: measuring usable information beyond a baseline]().
+Written for the paper [Conditional probing: measuring usable information beyond a baseline]().

 ## Installing and getting started
 1. Clone the repository.